Deliver Us from Eva

-Deliver Us from Eva is a 2003 American romantic comedy film starring LL Cool J and Gabrielle Union, revolving around LL's character, Ray, being paid to date a troublesome young lady named Eva (Union).
+Deliver Us from Eva is a 2003 American romantic comedy film starring LL Cool J and Gabrielle Union, revolving around LL's character, Ray Adams, being paid to date a troublesome young lady named Eva Dandridge (Union).
 It is considered by many as a modern update of William Shakespeare's play The Taming of the Shrew.
 It was released to the American theaters on February 7, 2003 by Focus Features, and also stars Essence Atkins, Duane Martin, and Mel Jackson.

 The title is a play on a line of the Lord's Prayer: "And lead us not into temptation but deliver us from evil."

 Plot

-Evangeline (Eva) Dandridge works for The Los Angeles Health Department as an inspector, a job well-suited for her bossy and perfectionist nature.
-She and her sisters—Kareenah, Bethany, and Jacqui—have been taking care of each other since their parents died when they were young.
-As a result of the combination of her personality and her family's circumstances, Eva's level of involvement in her sisters' lives causes a high level of tension between her and her sisters' significant others (Tim, Mike, and Darrell, respectively).
+Evangeline (Eva) Dandridge works for the Los Angeles Health Department as an inspector, a job well-suited for her bossy and perfectionist nature.
+She and her sisters—Kareenah, Bethany and Jacqui—have been taking care of each other since their parents died when they were young.
+As a result of the combination of her personality and her family's circumstances, Eva's level of involvement in her sisters' lives causes a high level of tension between her and her sisters' significant others (Tim, Mike and Darrell, respectively).

 While the men are out at a bar comiserating about how interfering Eva is, they come across Mike's old friend Ray Adams.
 He is a "Master Player" who can handle even the most difficult women.
 The guys hire Ray to seduce Eva and convince her to move away with him so they can finally be free of her meddling.
 Little do they know she has already been offered a new job in Chicago.

 After a disastrous first date, Ray tells the guys that Eva is too difficult for even him to handle and offers to return their money.
 However, when he runs into her while at work delivering meat to local restaurants, they make amends and begin a relationship.
-Eva and Ray fall in love, and she even temporarily abandons her shrewish ways.
+Eva and Ray fall in love and she even temporarily abandons her shrewish ways.
 When things start to get serious, Eva's sisters all start comparing their relationships to Ray and Eva's relationship, making things even worse than before.